3.3.4 Working Effectively with Resistance, Obstacles and Hostility to Engagement

 - They don't think they have a problem;

 - They do not understand what is being expected of them or don't have the resources / skills to carry it out;

-- They fear their children will be taken away;
+- Fear that their children will be taken away;

-- They fear being judged to be poor parents because of substance misuse, domestic abuse, mental health or other problems;
+- Fear of being judged to be poor parents because of substance misuse, domestic abuse, mental health or other problems;

 Accurate information and a clear understanding of what is happening to a child / young person within their family and community, is vital to any assessment.
 The usual and most effective way to achieve this is by engaging parents and their children in the process of assessment, reaching a shared view of what needs to change and what support is needed, and jointly planning the next steps.

 Engaging with a parent / carer who is resistant or even violent and / or intimidating is obviously more difficult.
-The behaviour may be deliberately used to keep practitioners at bay, or can have the effect of keeping practitioners at bay.
+The behaviour may be deliberately used to keep practitioners at bay or can have the effect of keeping practitioners at bay.
 There may be practical restrictions to the ordinary tools of assessment - for example, observing the child in their own home.
-The usual sources of information, for example other workers and other family members may also be kept at bay by the family.
+The usual sources of information, for example other workers and other family members may not be available because nobody can get close enough to the family.